-Sellers who offer their homes for sale by themselves, known as FSBOs (For Sale By Owners), also hear from agents who claim to have buyers.
-And maybe they do, maybe they don’t, but really, those agents know that many FSBO homes have trouble selling, and they want to be there when the owners realize they need to list with an agent.
+Sellers who offer their homes for sale by themselves, known as FSBO (For Sale By Owner), also hear from agents who claim to have buyers.
+And maybe they do, maybe they don’t—but really, those agents know that many FSBO homes have trouble selling, and they want to be there when the owners realize they need to list with an agent.

-Agents also throw away, er, invest, a lot of money in taking sales training courses.
+Agents also invest a lot of money in taking sales training courses.
 Sales trainers tell them it's OK to bend the truth to get a chance to talk to a seller.
 What an agent might be angling for is an opportunity to sit down with the seller and apply sales tactics to get the listing.
-But this is not how listing agents find buyers your home.
+But this is not how listing agents find buyers for your home.

 After the listing agent signs a listing agreement with the seller, the agent will use a mix of several marketing techniques:

-- Putting a for sale sign in the yard, unless HOA regulations don't permit signage or the seller objects.
-According to National Association of Realtors statistics, about 10% or so of buyers come from a sign.
+- Putting a "for sale" sign in the yard, unless HOA regulations don't permit signage or the seller objects.
+According to the National Association of Realtors statistics, about 6% of buyers come from seeing a "for sale" or "open house" sign.

 - Listing the house into the Multiple Listing Service (MLS).
 Most buyers come from the listing agent's marketing, and MLS is a key part of that.
 A good agent will submit professional quality photographs, download the listing to all the major property websites, and use print and direct mail accordingly.
 Some agents maintain separate databases for contacting buyer's agents in nearby cities as well.

-- Designing e-flyers and blast emails to every agent who belongs to their board.
+- Designing e-flyers and blasting emails to every agent who belongs to their board.

-But the fact remains that the agent finds the buyer only after the agent signs the listing agreement with you.
+But the fact remains: The agent finds the buyer only after the agent signs the listing agreement with you.